Tech-at-DU/d3-tutorial/02-Working-with-svg/readme.md

 For this example, we will use an array of objects each with three properties: `a`, `b`, and `c`.
 The data will be generated randomly.

-This function takes a parameter `n` and returns an array of n objects.
-Each object properties a, b, and c with random values from 0 - 1.
+This function takes a parameter `n` and returns an array of `n` objects.
+Each object has properties a, b, and c with random values from 0 - 1.

-Add the function below to your script.
+Add the function below to your script tag.

 ```JS
 function makeRandomData(n) {